OPT4SMART/ros2-vicon-receiver/README.md

 **ros2-vicon-receiver** is a ROS2 package, written in C++, that retrieves data from Vicon software and publishes it on ROS2 topics.
 The code is partly derived from a mixture of [Vicon-ROS2](https://github.com/aheuillet/Vicon-ROS2) and [Vicon bridge](https://github.com/ethz-asl/vicon_bridge).

 This is NOT an official ROS2 package and is not supported.
-The package has been successfully tested with ROS2 Dashing Diademata, ROS2 Foxy on the operating systems Ubuntu 18.04 Bionic Beaver, Ubuntu 20.04 Focal Fossa and MacOS 10.13 High Sierra.
+The package has been successfully tested with ROS2 Dashing Diademata, ROS2 Foxy and ROS2 Galactic on the operating systems Ubuntu 18.04 Bionic Beaver, Ubuntu 20.04 Focal Fossa and MacOS 10.13 High Sierra.

 ## Requirements